victorbruce/ecommerce-product/README.md

 ### 🌅 React Slick Library

-- **Sliders**: I researched on NPM website to find one of the widely used image slider or carousel on the marketplace.
-React Slick was the package that stoodout for me based on its simplicity and clear docs.
+- **Sliders**: I researched on NPM website to find one of the widely used image sliders or carousel on the marketplace.
+React Slick was the package that stood out for me based on its simplicity and clear docs.
   I found a way of customizing React Slick to suit the UI design I was implementing hence making it my go to package for projects with similar requirements in the future.

 ### 🛟 useMemo